jackhernandez23/subletmatcher/README.md

 # subletmatcher
-A program to match subletters with people looking for a place to live in Gainesville.
+A program to match sublessors with subletters in Gainesville.